xapple/forest_puller/README.md

 Five datasets are provided in the package:

 * "Forest characteristics (1 000 ha) by FRA categories"
 * "Extent of forest and other wooded land (1 000 ha)"
 * "Forest establishment total (ha/yr) by FRA categories"
 * "Carbon stock (Million metric tonnes) by Forest/Other wooded land"
 * "Biomass stock (Million metric tonnes) by Forest/Other wooded land"

-FRA is part of the FAOSTAT organization.
+FRA is an effort of the Food and Agriculture Organization of the United Nations (FAO)".

 It is accessed in a similar way to other data sources: